bbc/alephant/Example/README.md

 ## Running each application

-You'll need to start each application in the order they appear below (so start Sender first, then the Renderer and finally the Broker).
+You'll need to start each application in the order they appear below.
+So start the Sender first and then the Renderer - once all messages have been rendered then start up the Broker (in a real world application you wouldn't have to worry about starting the Broker *after* some messages have been rendered because you would have designed the client application - which makes requests to the Broker - to handle cases where no data was available; but this is a simplified project that takes the "happy path" for the same of simplicity and understanding).

-If Boot2Docker and Spurious are already running then you can skip those steps.
+Note: if Boot2Docker or Spurious are already running then you can skip the following steps that demonstrates how to run them

 ### Sender

+> Note: the Sender application doesn't need to be a Rack app (TODO: fix that)

 1. `cd Sender`
 2. `bundle install`